-If you’re using Ubuntu or other Linux distribution with GNOME desktop envioenment, you should already have it installed.
+If you’re using Ubuntu, you should already have it installed until Ubuntu 22.04 LTS.
 Just search for “To Do” and you should find it.

-It’s a simple to-do app which presents the list in the form of cards and you can have separate set of tasks every card.
+It’s a simple to-do app that presents the list in the form of cards and you can have a separate set of tasks for every card.
 You can add a schedule to the tasks as well.
 It supports extensions with which you can enable the support for todo.txt files and also integration with todoist.

 Task Coach is yet another open-source to-do list app that offers quite a lot of essential features.
-You can add sub-tasks, description to your task, add dates, notes, and a lot more things.
-It also supports tree view for the task lists you add and manage.
+You can add sub-tasks and descriptions to your task, add dates, notes, and a lot more things.
+It also supports a tree view for the task lists you add and manage.

 It’s a good thing to see that it offers cross-platform support (Windows, macOS, and Android).